microsoft/minecraft-scripting-samples/ts-starter/README.md

    cd c:\projects\cotta\
    ```

-1. Use NPM to install our tools:
+1. Use npm to install our tools:

    ```powershell
    npm i